You are here

 The Teaching and Learning Network (TLN) is a community of practice for academics and higher education teachers, where best practice can be recognised, scholarship and research disseminated, and university teaching supported.

-All Academic Members of the PSA are automatically members of the TLN.
+All PSA Academic Members are automatically members of the TLN.

 Building on over a decade of work as a PSA Specialist Group, the remit of the Network is:

-The Joy of the Teaching Track - from outgoing TLN Convenor Cathy Elliott
+The Joy of the Teaching Track - from former TLN Convenor Cathy Elliott

 Call for Journal Articles and Notes about Learning and Teaching in Politics & International Relations